Making the choice to adopt a dog is easy. However, it takes careful thought to decide which dog is best for your circumstances.

 In the right home, a Pit Bull will thrive.
 They are intelligent and easy to train, with the ability to respond to around 20 different human commands.
 They are also great family dogs and very gentle with children.

 Their adaptability is another great feature.
-They are happy with both rural life and inner city apartments.
+They are the best dog breeds for apartments.
 They require daily exercise, but once they have been for a walk, they’re happy to play the part of a couch potato.

 If you want a dog that is intelligent, active, fun, and flexible, a Pit Bull is a great choice.